Polk Audio RTI A3 Review; They’re fantastic!

 Overall the Polk RTI A3 is a fantastic bookshelf speaker; one of the best I’ve ever tested honestly.
 Between the clarity offered with media, and the general aesthetic they provide, it’s nearly impossible to go wrong with these.

 They work with anything you can throw at them.
 Definitely 2 thumbs up.
-I’d highly recommend you go and get them because you will love them.
+I highly recommend them.

 Hey everyone it’s nice to meet you.
 I’m Jay & I’ve been with this hobby for many years now.
 I decided to create this site to share everything that I’ve learned from personal experience with you.
 I also happen to be a huge gamer, lover of all things tech related, and a major fitness buff (love weightlifting)